-The elderly – or individuals over the age of 65 – are afforded special legal protections in the state of California.
+The elderly, including all individuals over the age of 65, have special legal protections in California.
+This vulnerable population is often more at risk of abuse than younger people.
 The court system can hand down harsh penalties for individuals who violate California Penal Code Section 368: Elder Abuse.

-You can find out more about the specific acts that are considered elder abuse right here with the Simmrin Law Group.
-Our professional team can also help you review:
+You can find out more about the specific acts that fall under the umbrella of California elder abuse right here with Simmrin Law Group.
+Our legal team can also help you review:

 Legally Defining Elder Abuse in California

-PC 368 defines elder abuse – sometimes called senior abuse – very thoroughly.
-According to PC 368, individuals may be charged with elder abuse if they knowingly and willfully subject someone over the age of 65 to:
+PC Section 368 defines elder abuse—sometimes called senior abuse—very thoroughly.
+According to PC Section 368, individuals may face charges of elder abuse if they knowingly and willfully subject someone over the age of 65 to:

-Elder abuse charges in California should only apply if the individual carrying out the abuse knew – or should have known – that the victim of the abuse was over the age of 65.
+Elder abuse charges in California should only apply if the individual carrying out the abuse knew or should have known that the victim of the abuse was over the age of 65.
+This is not commonly a factor in these cases because family members and caregivers are often those accused of these crimes.
+However, it could play a role in your defense, depending on the case’s circumstances.

 Penalties for an Elder Abuse Conviction in California

-Elder abuse may be prosecuted as either a misdemeanor or a felony in the state of California.
+Courts may prosecute elder abuse as either a misdemeanor or a felony in California.
 Prosecutors can assess the facts of a specific case and the criminal history of the accused when deciding whether to use misdemeanor or felony charges.
+Like other crimes, misdemeanors are generally less serious offenses than felonies.

 Misdemeanor Elder Abuse Penalties